-Bass should be continuing in their normal summertime patterns.
 Look for fish to be in water less than 10 feet deep near structure along the shoreline.
-Top water lures like buzz baits are often good this time of year.
-Other good bait choices include deep diving crankbaits and soft plastics.
+Good bait choices include deep diving crankbaits and soft plastics.
 Try fishing around the rip rap banks and piers on the north eastern shoreline.
 Some anglers are even having some success from the banks.
 Best times of day should be early morning and late evening.

 For bream, look for fish in water less than 6 feet deep, especially around logs brush tops, or other structure.
-There were reports of anglers catching big bream near and around stump island, which is located on the northern end of the lake.
-These anglers used crickets, but red worms are also a good bait choice.
-Majority of the fish are being caught early in the morning, sunrise until around 11am when the temperatures began to rise.
+Most anglers use crickets, but red worms are also a good bait choice.
+Bream fishing is usually the best early mornings and late evenings during this time of year.

 Crappie should be associated with submerged brush tops, lay downs, or other structure in water 8-16 feet deep.
 Most crappie anglers at Ferguson this time of year troll with jigs or minnows.